ChanderG/todo-mvc-ember-cli/README.md

 	However this gives error.
 Even replacing bower_compnents/ with node_modules/ doesnot remove the error.
 Hence I have not modified the Brocfile.js and it works!

 ## Thanks.
-I will try to update this with tests in my next attempt.